Get the book on Amazon:

 Ouseph*

-Ad Astra Per Aspera was originally published as a long-form article on the website Medium on Feb 18, 2017.
-The last major revision was on January 1, 2021.
+Ad Astra Per Aspera was originally published as a long-form article on the website Medium on February 18, 2017.
+The last major revision was on December 30, 2020 (though, a few minor updates have been made afterwards).

 Acknowledgment: